Elton John biography

 While he enjoyed all of the recognition and praise, he soon found himself rocked by grief.
 During the summer of 1997, John lost two good friends—fashion designer Gianni Versace and Princess Diana.
 He reworked one of his classic songs, "Candle in the Wind," as a tribute to Princess Diana, with the song's proceeds going to a charitable trust established in her honor.
 "Candle in the Wind 1997" proved to be a tremendous success, selling more than 30 million copies that year.

-John has continued to record new music.
+John continued to record new music later in his extensive career.
 In 2006, he released The Captain & the Kid, a sequel to his earlier autobiographical effort Captain Fantastic and the Brown Dirt Cowboy (1975).
 He also teamed up with Leon Russell for 2010's The Union, which led to a joint tour.
-According to Rolling Stone magazine, John has another album in the works, The Diving Board, produced by T Bone Burnett.
+John later released The Diving Board (2013), his 30th studio album produced by T Bone Burnett.

 Also in demand as a songwriter, John has been instrumental in bringing Billy Elliott the Musical to the stage.
 The show, adapted from the 2000 film, opened on Broadway in 2008, where it quickly became a critical and commercial success.
 John also worked on the 2011 animated film Gnomeo & Juliet, serving as a producer and a composer.

 John married his longtime partner David Furnish in a civil ceremony in 2005.
-With the help of a surrogate, the couple welcomed their son, Zachary Furnish-John, in December 2010.
+With the help of a surrogate, the couple welcomed their first son, Zachary Furnish-John, in December 2010, and welcomed their second child, Elijah Joseph Daniel Furnish-John, in January 2013.
 John was previously married to Renate Blauel from 1984 to 1988.

 In addition to his own foundation, John supports a number of different charities and arts organizations, including the Globe Theatre and the Royal Academy of Music.

 While performing his show "The Million Dollar Piano" at Caesar's Palace in Las Vegas, Nevada in May 2012, John became ill with serious respiratory infection, and was hospitalized in Los Angeles.
 Following his doctor's recommendation, John canceled the show's last four concerts for 2012.
+He had to cancel shows during his 2013 European tour as well due to health issues.
+John canceled the shows in July 2013 to have surgery for an apendix abcess.
 He is scheduled to perform at Caesars Palace through 2014.